 Solution 3: Deactivate Plugins One by One

-Plugins can be sneaky troublemakers behind a WordPress 500 Server Error.
-They clash, break, or just don’t play nice after an update.
+Plugin conflicts are one of the most common causes of a 500 error in WordPress, especially after an update.
 Many times, a bug in one of your installed plugins is the root cause of this server error.
 Go to your WordPress dashboard, head to the Plugins section, and turn them off one at a time.
 Check your site after each deactivation.
 If the error disappears, update, replace or remove that plugin to resolve the WordPress internal server issue.
 Can’t access the dashboard due to the error?
-No problem.
-Use an FTP client or your hosting’s file manager to navigate to the /wp-content/ folder and rename the “plugins” folder to something like “plugins.old” This forces WordPress to disable all plugins since it can’t find the folder.
+No problem .If you cannot access the dashboard, use FTP or your hosting file manager to go to /wp-content/ and temporarily rename the plugins folder to plugins.old.
+This forces WordPress to disable all plugins since it can’t find the folder.
 Reload your site to see if the error clears up.

 Solution 4: Switch to a Default Theme